 The books and records and internal control provisions are set forth in 15 U.S.C.
 78m(b)(2)(A) and 78m(b)(2)(B) respectively.

-More information on these provisions, as well as the described terms, is provided in a separate Q&A.
+More information on these provisions, including specific statutory elements, is provided in separate Q&A’s.

 Q. Who is subject to the anti-bribery provisions?